kexiZeroing/kexiZeroing.github.io/src/blog/js-string-array-object.md

 Rectangle.prototype.constructor = Rectangle;

 var rect = new Rectangle();
-rect instanceof Rectangle  // true rect instanceof Shape      // true
+rect instanceof Rectangle; // true rect instanceof Shape; // true
 ```

 ### Object.freeze()

-Freezing an object prevents extensions *(An object is extensible if new properties can be added to it)* and makes existing properties non-writable and non-configurable.
+Freezing an object prevents extensions _(An object is extensible if new properties can be added to it)_ and makes existing properties non-writable and non-configurable.
 A frozen object can no longer be changed: new properties cannot be added, existing properties cannot be removed, their enumerability, configurability, writability, or value cannot be changed, and the object's prototype cannot be re-assigned. `freeze()` returns the same object that was passed into the function.
 It does not create a frozen copy.

 The result of calling `Object.freeze(obj)` only applies to the immediate properties of object itself (freeze is shallow).